mozilla/login.webmaker.org/README.md

 Once you have those you can get things up and running by:

 1. Install npm modules - `npm install`
-2. Use the default configeration - `cp env.sample .env`
+2. Use the default configuration - `cp env.sample .env`
 3. Run the server - `npm start`

 ### Tests